IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_KEYCLOAK.md

 echo "https://"$INGRESSURL"/auth"
 ```

-Note: This will work because we created a VirtualService in the previous exercise that maps the '/auth' URI to the Keycloak service.
+Note: This will work because we created a VirtualService in the previous exercise that maps the `/auth` URI to the Keycloak service.

 ### Step 4: Try to logon to Keycloak

-* Click on 'Administration Console'.
+* Click on `Administration Console`.

 ![](../images/keycloak-configure-01.png)

-* Login In with username 'admin' and password 'admin'.
+* Login In with username `admin` and password `admin`.

 ![](../images/keycloak-configure-02.png)